-Figure 1.27 A bank stack contains one-hundred \$100 bills, and is worth \$10,000.
+FIGURE 1.25 A bank stack contains one-hundred \$100 bills, and is worth \$10,000.
 How many bank stacks make up a trillion dollars? (credit: Andrew Magill)

-The U.S. federal debt in the 2008 fiscal year was a little less than \$10 trillion.
+The U.S. federal debt in 2021 was a little more than \$28 trillion.
 Most of us do not have any concept of how much even one trillion actually is.
 Suppose that you were given a trillion dollars in \$100 bills.
 If you made 100-bill stacks and used them to evenly cover a football field (between the end zones), make an approximation of how high the money pile would become.
 (We will use feet/inches rather than meters here because football fields are measured in yards.)
 One of your friends says 3 in., while another says 10 ft.
 What do you think?